jfdev001/icon-model-machine-learning-backbone/README.md

 # Building ICON with FTorch

-The purpose of this repository is to illustrate how one can build the [ICON](https://gitlab.dkrz.de/icon/icon-model) model with support for [FTorch](https://github.com/Cambridge-ICCS/FTorch) as an external library.
-The goal is to faciliate including machine learning models built using PyTorch into a Fortran codebase---in this case we focus on ICON.
+The purpose of this repository is to illustrate how one can build the [ICON](https://gitlab.dkrz.de/icon/icon-model) numerical weather prediction and climate model with support for [FTorch](https://github.com/Cambridge-ICCS/FTorch) as an external library.
+The goal is to provide boilerplate for including machine learning models built using PyTorch into a Fortran codebase---in this case we focus on ICON.

 **IMPORTANT**: The first part of this readme focuses on building the *public*